 BA/MA, North American Studies, Freie Universitaet Berlin

 Areas of research

-Dr. Renzi’s interdisciplinary work explores the linkages and relays between media, art and civic engagement through ethnographic studies and media projects.
-She has studied pirate television networks in Italy and the surveillance of social movements after 9-11.
-Her current research investigates how society’s increasing reliance on platforms, algorithms and big data is changing social justice activism.
-This research had led her to Indonesia, where she has been facilitating research-creation projects with local NGOs that use information design and data visualization for advocacy.
+Dr. Renzi’s interdisciplinary work explores the linkages and relays between media, art and civic engagement through community-led research, ethnographic studies and media projects.
+She has studied pirate television networks in Italy, the surveillance of social movements in Canada after 9-11 and housing and data justice in Indonesia.
+Her current research investigates how society’s increasing reliance on platforms, algorithms and AI is changing urban landscapes and community organizing alike.
+She is the PI of a Social Sciences and Humanities Research Council (SSHRC) Insight Grant titled "On the Margins of the Platform Economy: Community-

-A. Renzi (Forthcoming 2020) Hacked Transmission: Technology and Connective Activism in Italy.
+A. Renzi (2020) Hacked Transmissions: Technology and Connective Activism in Italy.
 Minneapolis: The University of Minnesota Press.

 A. Renzi and Greg Elmer (2012) Infrastructure Critical: Sacrifice at Toronto’s G8/G20 Summit.
 Winnipeg: Arbiter Ring Publishing.

 Renzi, A. (2020) “Data Acquisition, Data Analytics and Data Articulations: DIY Accountability Tools and Resistance in Indonesia” in Traganau, G. (ed) Design and Political Dissent: Spaces, Objects, Materiality, New York: Routledge.

 Renzi, A. and Langlois, G. (2015) “Data / Activism” Compromised Data: From social media to Big Data, Elmer, G. et al. (eds.), London: Bloomsbury, pp. 202–225.